Subscribe to our blog to get articles delivered directly to your inbox

 • Black, squishy roots are an absolute sign of root rot for the Phalaenopsis orchid.

-• When watering a Phalaenopsis orchid, let the water drain entirely through the orchid container.
-The amount of water used is not the problem, but watering too frequently will cause root rot.
+When watering a Phalaenopsis orchid, let the water drain entirely through the orchid container.
+The amount of water used is not the problem, but watering too frequently will cause root rot, your plant’s roots need some time to dry between waterings.

 Just Add Ice has the perfect solution for watering Phalaenopsis orchids.
 All you need is three ice cubes for your orchid once a week for proper watering.
-We offer a free desktop watering calendar that can be personalized for your watering schedule, as well as free text and email reminders, so that you will never forget to water your Phalaenopsis orchid.
+We offer a free desktop watering calendar that can be personalized for your watering schedule.